mani001/crewml/data/readme.txt

+flights_2020_jan_dl-Copy.csv
 This file is created from public flights data maintained by Bureau of Transportation and Statistics.
 For more info go to following URL. https://www.transtats.bts.gov/Tables.asp?DB_ID=120&DB_Name=Airline%20On-Time%20Performance%20Data&DB_Short_Name=On-Time

+timezones.csv
+This file contains timezones for all the airports